Dental visits while you are Pregnant

 Dental Health Habits

-• Visit your dentist for a checkup if you are planning to become pregnant or as soon as you find out you are pregnant.
-Be sure to tell your dentist if you’re pregnant, so that your dentist is aware of your pregnancy before providing treatment or using any medications or x-rays.
+• Visit your dentist for a check-up if you are planning to become pregnant or as soon as you find out you are pregnant.
+Be sure to tell your dentist if you’re pregnant.

-• Tell your dentist about changes in your medical history and about any medications you are taking, and talk to your dentist or physician if you are having oral or general health problems.
+• Tell your dentist about changes in your medical history, about medications or if you have bleeding gums.

-• Use a toothpaste with at least 1450 parts per million of fluoride and drink fluoridated water.
+• Use a toothpaste with 1450 parts per million fluoride and drink fluoridated water.

 • Have healthy nutrition; eat a balanced diet and limit in-between meal snacks of high sugar-containing foods.
 Drink water instead of soft drinks or sugary drinks.